Yachting Courses & Qualifications

 To hire a yacht in Greece for Bareboat or Flotilla requires two people aged 18 or over aboard each boat to have had several days active experience of being in charge of a yacht, and that one person holds a valid qualification.

 - An International Certificate of Competence, (ICC), or equivalent qualification.
-The ICC assessment can be can be done as a half-day session quite easily in the UK (prior to departure) at your local RYA Training centre, or with us.
+The ICC assessment can be can be done as a half-day session quite easily in the UK (prior to departure) at your local RYA Training centre.
 It is equivalent to a Day Skipper and suits those with sailing experience but no formal qualifications that want to hire boats abroad.
 The certificate is valid for 5 years.

 - RYA Day Skipper or Coastal Skipper or Keelboat 2 qualification.